utkutpcgl/dfas_classifier/README.md

 # Plans to improve the classifier:

+- *Choosing the mean and std from imagenet is actually common practice.
+But calculating mean and variance might give better perfromance.*
 - Train for some epochs, in the final epochs (with low lr) reload the best weights and fine tune the best weights with low learning rates.
 - The model overfits too easily, hence, it should be validated inside of epochs (maybe every half epoch).
 - Add focal loss or another type of loss which takes the per sample imbalance into account.

 ### Using different lr methods:
 Sadece AdamW optimizer ile en iyi sonuçları elde ettim iyi bir learning rate seçtikten sonra ve aşağıda SOTA olarak görülen scheduler'lar ile daha kötü sonuçlar elde ettim (ayırca vakit kaybettim):